dotmpe/user-conf/ReadMe.rst

 - XXX: at some point, replace cat $conf with something that handles SOURCE directives.
 Current set up does seem to handle multilines using '\' trailer.

+- XXX: DIR directive, and consolidation asks for kind of interaction that makes scripts complex.
+Not sure wether to include that here.

+  Also GIT does not take note of cruft (yet).
+If that is made an option, then maybe other tooling would be obsolete.
+Until then, ~/bin is to support.

 .. _Specification: Specification.rst
 .. _Manual: Manual.rst